OrdinaryMagician/ibuki_m/README.md

 *"...
 I wonder if...
 With that size..."*

-Available in 5 round packs or single rounds.
-These things are big.
+Available as either single rounds or bunches of 2 and 3.
+These things are absolute chonkers.

 ### Slot 0 - The Purifier *[Chainsaw]*